BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### BLACK DART

 **DURATION: INSTANT**

-*A mysterious power that thrusts itself into the flesh of its targets, only the Dark Lord's most deadly of servants possess this means of murder from afar.*

 This power targets one enemy model within range.
 The target immediately suffers one Strength 9 hit.
 Do not roll To Hit or for In The Way tests.
 If the target is a **Cavalry** model then the Attacker must choose whether the rider or the mount is hit.
 This power can still be used on a target that is Engaged in combat.